 The Company's Articles of Association allow for the granting of equity compensation, in the form of equity settled warrants, to employees, consultants and Scientific Advisory Board members who provide services similar to employees, members of executive management, and the board of directors.
 The warrants granted in 2018 or before become exercisable upon an exit event, which triggers an immediate vesting, or at any time as determined by the board of directors in accordance with the terms of the plan.
+The warrants granted in 2021 vest gradually over 36 months after grant date or in the case of warrants to the Board of Directors vest immediately.
 The warrants granted in 2020 vest either gradually over 36 months or vest immediately.
 Vested warrants granted in 2020 are exercisable in certain exercise windows beginning in the second half of the year of 2021.
 Warrants granted up until 2019 expire on December 31, 2036.
-Warrants granted in 2020 expire on December 31, 2031.
-For the years ended December 31, 2020, 2019 and 2018, the number of warrants as a percentage of outstanding ordinary shares was 13.8%, 13.5% and 12.9%, respectively.
+Warrants granted in 2021 and 2020 expire on December 31, 2032 and 2031, respectively.
+For the years ended December 31, 2021, 2020 and 2019, the number of warrants outstanding as a percentage of outstanding ordinary shares was 11.8%, 13.8% and 13.5%, respectively.